Emotional Intelligence

 Emotional Intelligence in Business

-Emotional intelligence is particularly relevant in the world of business because of its influence on many aspects:
+Emotional intelligence is particularly relevant in the business world due to its impact on many aspects:

 Key Takeaways